TRSWNCA/polybar-tray-toggle/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE).

 ## 🙏 Acknowledgments

 - [i3ipc-python](https://github.com/altdesktop/i3ipc-python) for i3 window manager integration
 - [polybar](https://github.com/polybar/polybar) for the system tray functionality
 - The i3wm community for inspiration and support